joansc/Processing-Sketches/README.md

-# Processing-Sketches
+# Processing-Sketches-and -Papers
-Some Processing skteches I have done for fun and for academic purposes.
+Some Processing skteches and Papers I have done for fun and for academic purposes.